tilleul/apple2/honoring_the_code/002 - lores tetris/README.md

 |.□..			|....
 |.□..			|....
 ```
-Alternating between these two positions will feel like the bar is rotating.
-But if our starting position is (0,0), how do we PRINT the cell in position (1,0) on the vertical bar ?
+Alternating between these two positions will give the illusion the bar is rotating.
+But if our starting position is (0,0), how do we `PRINT` the cell in position (1,0) on the vertical bar ?
 We can only go left or down with the cursor.
 Going right or up is not possible.

 This is why, for every piece, we need to move our PRINT origin to (2,0).
 This way, we can go left and PRINT in (0,0) or (1,0) if needed and we can always go down afterwards.